Greater Western Sydney: Climate

-Winter temperatures often show a higher variation in late winter than early winter, with a day or two in August occasionally reaching above 26 C, which is unknown in June and July.
+Winter temperatures often show a higher variation in late winter than early winter, with a day in August rarely reaching above 26 C, which is unknown in June and July.
+Winter daytime average around between 15 and 20 C and sometimes below 15 C during the daytime can occur.
 Winter nights average 6.9 C, although a few nights per year see temperatures fall below 2 C, mostly in July.
 Nights reaching below 0 C more often occur in the far-western suburbs, such as Campbelltown, Camden, Penrith and Richmond.
 These low temperatures often occur when the night sky is clear and the ground can radiate heat back into the atmosphere.
 Winter nights, though, are typically a few degrees cooler and frost is not uncommon in some areas, especially those in the far west such as Penrith and Richmond.